dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

 poetry config virtualenvs.in-project true
 ```

-with this, we are ready to start a new project!
+With this, we are ready to start a new project!

 ### A Poetry showcase project: `dummy_API`

-Let's demonstrate how poetry works with a simple project: a dummy API that returns a "Hello World" message.
+To show where poetry really shines as a project management tool, we need an example that is
+a bit more complex than a throwaway script, but still simple enough to fit into this
+blog post: An API server that returns a simple JSON object.

 For that, we will use the [FastAPI](https://fastapi.tiangolo.com/) library, which is a modern python framework
 for building APIs.